 On September 1, 1992, the Company adopted the 1992 Stock Award Plan (the "1992 Plan").
 All officers, employees and elected outside directors are eligible to participate.
 The Company's 1992 Plan is a combined nonqualified stock option and stock appreciation rights arrangement.
 A total of two million shares of Pizza Inn, Inc. Common Stock were originally authorized to be awarded under the 1992 Plan.
-A total of 973,073 options were actually granted under the 1992 Plan") was approved by the Company's shareholders with a plan effective date of October 13, 1993.
-Officers and employees of the Company are eligible to receive stock on the date of grant, are subject to various vesting and exercise periods ranging from six months to three years, and may be designated as incentive options (permitting the participant to defer resulting federal income taxes).
+A total of 973,073 options were actually granted under the 1992 Plan through December 1993.
+In January 1994, the 1993 Stock Award Plan ("the 1993 Plan") was approved by the Company's shareholders with a plan effective date of October 13, 1993.
+Officers and employees of the Company are eligible to receive stock options under the 1993 Plan.
+Options are granted at market value of the stock on the date of grant, are subject to various vesting and exercise periods ranging from six months to three years, and may be designated as incentive options (permitting the participant to defer resulting federal income taxes).
 Originally, a total of two million shares of Common Stock were authorized to be issued under the 1993 Plan.
-In December 1996 and 1997, the Company's shareholders approved amendments to the 1993 plan increasing by 500,000 shares, in each year, the aggregate number of shares of common stock issuable under the 1910.
+In December 1996 and 1997, the Company's shareholders approved amendments to the 1993 plan increasing by 500,000 shares, in each year, the aggregate number of shares of common stock issuable under the plan.